Telecominfraproject/oopt-gnpy/README.rst

 script (via the SpectralInformation structure) to accomodate any baud rate, spacing, power or channel count demand.

-The amplifier's gain is set to exactly compensate for the loss in each network element.
-The amplifier is currently defined with gain range of 15 dB to 25 dB and 21 dBm max output power.
-Ripple and NF models are defined in `examples/std_medium_gain_advanced_config.json <examples/std_medium_gain_advanced_config.json>`_

 Use `examples/path_requests_run.py <examples/path_requests_run.py>`_ to run multiple optimizations as follows:

 .. code-block:: shell